Fantasy Earth Zero: The Ring of Dominion

 Fantasy Earth Zero began production in 2001 as Fantasy Earth: The Ring of Dominion, a small-scale online game project led by Enix.
 During this period, it was headed by George Kamitani, a developer whose previous work included fighting games for Capcom and the Sega Saturn game Princess Crown.
 The project ballooned in scale, and to facilitate its development Kamitani created a small development studio dubbed Puraguru (later known as Vanillaware) in 2002.
 The project was originally planned as a battle scenario between humans and vampires, but under Kamitani's guidance the scenario changed to a battle between princess-themed kingdoms.
 It was Kamitani's first time developing a 3D game, and he recycled artwork and assets from Dragon's Crown, a cancelled Dreamcast sequel to Princess Crown.
 Production was originally placed in a small section of the Enix company building nicknamed the "submarine".
-By 2003, Enix had merged with Square to become Square Enix, and Kamitani stated that the newly-merged company took the project away from him.
+By 2003, Enix had merged with Square to become Square Enix, and Kamitani stated that the newly merged company took the project away from him.
 Kamitani and Puraguru left production in 2004, and development was taken over by Multiterm.
 By this point, Tetsuya Fujimoto acted as the game's director, while Akashi Yamaguchi was lead designer.

 The overall theme of the gameplay was emulating the entertainment of both player battles and normal player-versus-environment combat.
 Production of Fantasy Earth began when asymmetric digital subscriber lines (a high bandwidth connection technology allowing multiple people to access the same website) were becoming common, but the idea of a hundred players fighting each other was highly ambitious for its time and caused several problems.
 The game design was intended to be fast and action-based similar to first-person shooters, putting it in contrast with the command-based character control of most MMOs at the time.
 Several planned elements, such as stamina in battles and item or currency-based loss penalties, were dropped from the final release based on player feedback.
 Other issues included the lead staff changing multiple times, with Kamitani's departure being one of the more notable; enabling voice chat without crashing the system; and the merger of Square and Enix during the game's production.
-The music was composed primarily by a team from Basiscape, a company founded by former Square composer Hitoshi Sakimoto.
-Sakimoto came on board when Kamitani still led development.
+The music was composed primarily by a team from Basiscape, a company founded by former Square composer Hitoshi Sakimoto, who came on board when Kamitani still led development.
 The music was co-composed by Sakimoto, Masaharu Iwata and Manabu Namiki.
-All three also handled arrangements for the soundtrack.
-Another contributor to the original version was Kenichi Koyano, an independent composer who had worked on a variety of titles.
+Iwata composed the title theme, while Sakimoto contributed three tracks, and Namiki contributed one track.
+Another contributor to the original version was Kenichi Koyano, an independent composer who has worked on a variety of titles, including other projects Basiscape worked on.